What is it? And what is it used for?

 In the video, you can see how to geocode with JoinAddress and learn about its features.

-Areas of application: Why and for what do you use geocoding?
+Areas of application: Why use geocoding and what for?

-Geocoding can be used in many business areas and is now taking place in numerous applications in the background without us even being aware of it.
-An example: Every time we enter an address in a map application (e.g. Bing Maps, Google Maps), the address is geocoded in the background so that it can be displayed as a point on the map.
+Geocoding can be used in many business areas and now takes place in the background in numerous applications without us being aware of it.
+For example, every time we enter an address into a map application (e.g. Bing Maps, Google Maps), the address is geocoded in the background so it can be displayed as a point on the map.

-Geocoding is thus the basis for numerous corporate applications, be it as an address search tool in CRM and other databases, as a tool for address data analysis, as an address management helper or as a coordinate supplier for location analysis, market analysis and geomarketing with GIS.
+Thus, geocoding is the basis for numerous company applications - whether as an address search tool in CRM and other databases, as a tool for address data analysis, as an address management tool or as a supplier of coordinates for location analyses, market analyses and geomarketing with GIS.

 Companies geocode addresses from different business areas, such as addresses

-✔ from customer databases and projects for new customer acquisition
+- from customer databases and projects for the acquisition of new customers

-✔ of warehouses, hotspots and other relevant locations in the supply chain
+- from warehouses, hotspots and other relevant locations within the supply chain

-In combination with other key figures or market data from your company, geocoded address data serves as the basis for numerous geo-analyses for sales, expansion, service and marketing measures.
-For these advanced geo-analyses you need GIS-Software.
+In combination with other company key figures and market data, geocoded address data provides the basis for numerous geo-analyses on sales, expansion, service and marketing issues.
+For these advanced geo-analyses, you need GIS software.

 Coordinate Supplier for GIS Systems